EEOS

 Vibe does not replace intuition.
 It gives the session a way to leave a trail.

 EEAI does not replace the operator.
-It gives the operator a trained interpreter with center memory that stays inside the building.
+It gives the operator a trained interpreter with local memory that stays inside the building.

 The point is simple.
 Technology is finally catching up to the caliber of the work.